 The cerebellum is a functionally highly diverse structure: Different regions have their unique pattern of connectivity with the neocortex, and therefore likely a specialized functional role.
 To promote accurate anatomical reference for human functional and anatomical imaging studies, we present here a probabilistic atlas of the cerebellar lobules in the space defined by the MNI152 template.
 The anatomical definitions are based on the fMRI atlas of an individual cerebellum by Schmahmann et al. (2000).
 To obtain a representative anatomical atlas, we annotated the lobules on T1-weighted MRI scans (1mm isotropic resolution) of 20 individual healthy young participants (10 male, 10 female, average age 23.7 yrs).
 Using a different set of 23 participants, we also identified the location of the deep cerebellar nuclei.
 The individual cerebella were then aligned using different commonly used normalization algorithms.

 The resultant probabilistic maps allow for the valid assignment of functional activations to specific cerebellar lobules and the nuclei, while providing a quantitative measure of the certainty of such assignments.
-Furthermore, maximum probability maps derived from these atlases can be used to define regions of interest (ROIs) in functional neuroimaging and neuroanatomical research (more on this here).
+Furthermore, maximum probability maps derived from these atlases can be used to define regions of interest (ROIs, more on this here).
 The atlas is included in the newer releases of FSL and the Anatomy toolbox.
 More versions of the atlases for use with MRIcron or AFNI are also available here.

 Please cite the atlas as: